Unsure about your French table manners? Click Here to download > > How to avoid these 10 food etiquette mistakes !

 Next time you wear a beret, consider everything that went into making it... look at the impeccable finish and the beautiful trim.

-And choose the colour you want, no matter what anyone says.
+And choose the color you want, no matter what anyone says.
 There's nothing wrong with lime green.
 (And yes, you can buy a Laulhère beret online.)

 I'm sure you've seen Basque linen before, but you may not have recognized it as such.
 Pretty striped cloth, right?